 This is probably the cheapest way to alter the speed of your RC car.
 Simply change the pinion (the small metal gear on the motor) or the spur gear (the large plastic gear) for a different size.
 Change both of them for maximum effect.
 You will be surprised at how different the car feels when changing gear ratios.

 Warning: Remember not to go too large with the pinion; the extra strain on the motor will generate a lot more heat, and your ESC or motor may even cut out – especially if you are using the car off road.
-The manual with your RC car should give you some recommended gear ratios and pinion sizes – or a search on Google should help you out.
+The manual with your RC car should give you some recommended gear ratios and pinion sizes.
+If the motor is extremely hot after a run, then you might need to go down in gear a little.
 Experiment to get the balance just right.

 2. Experiment with different tyres